News

 Arjun was the first to score for the Indian team, on board three against GM Bardiya Daneshvar.
 These days, it's hard to find Arjun's name in a sentence without the word "win" near it, and he bulldozed his way through yet another grandmaster's position.
 After 20.Be3?, Arjun made the attack look easy, as if it played itself, shoving the f-pawn forward.

-That's a seventh win out of eight games for Arjun and he's up to a live rating of 2792.
+That's a seventh win out of eight games for Arjun, and he's up to a live rating of 2792.
 Well, is he thinking about becoming the 15th player to cross 2800?
 Not really, he says.

 On board one, Maghsoodloo was already worse out of the opening (QGD Tarrasch) with the white pieces after an opening mishap.
-Playing an improper move order (15.Nxb6 was better), the first serious mistake 18.Rxe3? allowed the rejoinder he must have missed, the only move for a black advantage.
+Playing an improper move order (15.Nxb6 is better), the first serious mistake 18.Rxe3? allowed the rejoinder he must have missed, the only move for a black advantage.

 Curiously, the only game to reach the same path in this opening line was played by GM Vladimir Kramnik on Chess.com, and the former world champion (and Uzbekistan's team captain) handled the white side better in that game.
 Maghsoodloo had just crawled back into the game, with three pawns for a piece, when suddenly the blunder 29.Nc4?? abruptly put an end to the game and match.